JMUWRobotics/sensorcube/README.md

   ```
 ## Known Issues
 * The Arduino UNO R4 WiFi uses the internal oscillator instead of an external crystal as a clock source for the Real Time Clock (RTC).
 This causes significant time drift.
 * The stereo camera can be slow with _OpenCV_ Video Capture.
-The default configuration uses a stereo image size of only 1600 x 800.
+Therefore, the default configuration uses a stereo image size of only 1600 x 600.